 What does this mean?

-Retention level refers to the amount of preservative that remains in the wood after the pressure treatment process is complete.
-It is measured on a weight basis and is typically expressed as pounds of preservative per cubic foot (pcf) of wood.
-There are a number of typical retention levels available.
+Retention level refers to the amount of preservative remaining in the wood after the pressure treatment process is complete.
+It is measured on a weight basis and is typically expressed as pounds of preservative per cubic foot (PCF) of wood.
+There are several typical retention levels available.
 Generally, the harsher the condition the wood is exposed to, the higher the retention level must be.

 ACQ Treated lumber is also approved by the NAHB Research Center and certified by Scientific Certification Systems (SCS) as environmentally preferable.
 Approved products are now eligible to receive points towards a building being certified under the National Green Building Standard.

 CA-C ~ CA-C stands for Copper Azole; type C. Copper Azole preservative renders wood useless as a food source for termites and fungi.
 CA-C incorporates a combination of synergistic azoles; the type C formulation is the most advanced version available commercially.
 Common uses for CA-C for ground contact applications include: poles and posts, wood foundations, utility poles, and guardrails.
 The minimum retention for level for CA-C treated wood is 0.14 PCF.